Science technician: Profession

 Professional training for science technicians varies between countries.
 In Germany, where science technicians are a subset of the "technical assistant" class of professions, state-certified technician training is a vocational training that lasts between two and three years.
-It allows specializations in, for instants, physics, chemistry, pharmacy, medicine and computer science, among others.
+It allows specializations in, for instance, physics, chemistry, pharmacy, medicine and computer science, among others.

 In the UK, historically, Science technicians have been able to either join the professional body relating to the scientific field in which they work (for example, the Royal Society of Chemistry or the Institute of Physics) or the Institute of Science and Technology which is a professional organisation specifically for technical and specialist staff.
 Via a professional body or the Science Council Science technicians have been able to gain professional registration as a chartered scientist (CSci) or Registered Scientist (RSci).
 Since 2011, Science technicians have also been able to gain status as Registered Science Technicians (RSciTech).

 There are various awards that can be awarded for science technicians including the Gratnells Science Technician of the Year award.